-To satisfy requirements for public involvement, an advertisement announcing the availability of the Draft EA was published in the Charlotte Observer.
-The advertisement informed the public on how to obtain a copy of the Draft EA and initiated the public comment period.
-The Draft EA was made available online at the following website:
+To satisfy requirements for public involvement, an advertisement announcing the availability of the Draft EA was published in the Charlotte Observer on April 10, 2020.
+The advertisement informed the public on how to obtain a copy of the Draft EA, the public comment period, and how to submit a comment on the Draft EA.
+A copy of this notice is provided in Appendix A, Agency and Public Involvement.
+Also provided in Appendix A are agency comments on the Draft EA.
+No public comments were received during the comment period (April 10, 2020 through May 11, 2020).

+The Draft EA was made available for review online at the following website: